Marina Perazić: Solo career (1987–1988, 1997–present)

+Denis & Denis reunion (2012–2026)

 In 2012, Tolja, Perazić and Kraljić reunited in order to mark 30 years since the band's formation.
 The reunited Denis & Denis also featured a new vocalist, young singer Ruby Montanari Knez.
 The reunited group held their first performance on 7 December 2012 in Tvornica kulture hall in Zagreb, and on the New Year's Eve they held a concert on Rijeka main city square, which was followed by concerts in the region.

-Although Denis & Denis are not officially active, Tolja and Perazić still make occasional live appearances as Denis & Denis.
+During the following years, Tolja and Perazić had made occasional live appearances ad Denis & Denis.
+In January 2026, the two announced that Denis & Denis will do their final concerts as a part of the Posljednji program tvog kompjutera (The Last Program of Your Computer) tour.
+The tour included dates in Slovenia, Croatia and Serbia.
+It began on 14 March in Ljubljana and ended on 10 April 2026 in Zagreb.

 Other activities

 Perazić made a cameo appearance in the Croatian TV series Black & White World portraying a journalist.
 She participated in the reality TV show Farma, both in the Serbian and the Croatian versions.

 Personal life

 In her public appearances more than twenty years after the events in question, Perazić revealed that she had briefly dated the Riblja Čorba guitarist Momčilo Bajagić during early-to-mid 1980s and further claimed his hit ballad "Kad hodaš" (off Riblja Čorba's 1984 studio album Večeras vas zabavljaju muzičari koji piju) had been inspired by their relationship.
 For his part, Bajagić never publicly confirmed nor denied the relationship with Perazić, however, he did explicitly deny that he had written "Kad hodaš" with her in mind.

 In 1986, Perazić began a relationship with the musician Ivan "Firchie" Fece, best known as one-time Ekatarina Velika drummer.
 Having already met three years earlier at Subotica's Youth Festival, the two began dating following an encounter at the 1986 MESAM festival in Belgrade's Sava Centar and moved in together only weeks later.
 In 1988, Fece emigrated to the United States, settling in New York City, and Perazić soon joined him thereby giving up on her solo music career in Yugoslavia.
 Their first child, daughter Mia Katarina, was born in 1993.
 Two years later, they had another daughter, Luna Maria.
 The couple's co habitual relationship was reportedly a turbulent one, with Perazić accusing Fece of verbal and physical abuse.
 It ended in 1996, with Perazić leaving New York City with their two infant daughters and moving back to her hometown Rijeka.

 She was in a relationship with pop singer Vlado Georgiev.